Skip Navigation or Skip to Content

 Coding in the Real World

-Today's lesson takes a close look at how medical professionals use medical codes in the real world.
+In this lesson, you'll take a close look at how medical professionals use medical codes in the real world.
 Get to know the common form medical coders use and explore the different types of medical codes you will find in your coding books.
-By the time you finish this lesson, you will understand how the different types of codes come together on a claim and how they tell the insurance company a complete story about any doctor-patient encounter.
+By the time you finish the lesson, you will understand how the different types of codes come together on a claim and how they tell the insurance company a complete story about any doctor-patient encounter.

 Getting to Know Your CPT Manual